Expectations of We The People

-Readers might recall The People replaced about half of the legislators we needed to defeat in the last election.
+Readers might recall We The People replaced about half of the legislators we needed to defeat in the last election.
 I wrote one year ago about the incoming legislature.
 This will be the second half of the 32nd Alaska Legislature.
 So far it has been a do-nothing legislature going for 217 days and passing the fewest bills (37) of any full session in the state’s history.

 Pay, benefits and per diem are the dividend THEY extract from State government.
 Recently some have the guts to say they need a raise!

 Alaska voters have experienced a learning curve as former Gov. Bill Walker and legislative majority coalitions decided to ignore the more than 40 year tried and true formula for distribution of the Dividend to Alaskans from earnings of the Permanent Fund.
 This was done to accommodate the public sector unions and other special interests wanting to buy more government.
-Voters saw some of these lawless legislators refuse to meet in Wasilla at a Special Session called by Gov. Dunleavy–who is specifically charged with determining where the Special Session shall be held.
-Instead, the mongrel majority met in Juneau in defiance of the governor and the Alaska constitution.
+Voters saw some of these lawless legislators refuse to meet in Wasilla at a Special Session called by Gov. Michael Dunleavy–who is specifically charged with determining where the Special Session shall be held.
+Instead, the mongrel majority met in Juneau in defiance of the governor and the Alaska Constitution.
 Voters have also learned over the last year about the organizing tool of a Binding Caucus as a means for a few legislators in positions of power to muscle the rest into ever increasing budgets that nobody is accountable for.
 So now that the 2020 elections are over let’s look at who is–and is not–going back to Juneau.
 At this time the House is having trouble organizing again as it did in the last session.
 So let’s consider what we might expect from the 32nd Alaska Legislature convening January 19, 2021.

 Background of the Permanent Fund